Japan - In-Depth Analysis: The Imbalance Between Ambition and Capability

 In recent years, the Chinese People's Liberation Army Navy has achieved leapfrog development, launching approximately a dozen new medium-to-large destroyers and frigates with blue-water combat capabilities.
 These include Type 052D destroyers, Type 055 10,000-ton destroyers, and over 40 Type 054A frigates, among other major equipment.
 In terms of geographical distance, Qingdao is only about 1,000 kilometers away from Sasebo, Japan.
 Even the extensively deployed Type 056/056A light frigates of China are capable of forward deployment and combat operations.

-Conclusion on the Force Balance: The Japan Maritime Self-Defense Force is currently and will remain, for the foreseeable future, not only incapable of challenging the People's Liberation Army in large-scale naval and aerial warfare but would also be at a significant disadvantage in any armed conflict.
-In the event of war, the PLA would not need to deploy its "DF Express" systems; its vast arsenal of anti-ship missiles alone would provide an overwhelming advantage.
+Conclusion on the Power Balance: At present and for the foreseeable future, the Japan Maritime Self-Defense Force is not only incapable of challenging the People's Liberation Army in large-scale naval and air warfare but would also be at a complete disadvantage in a hot conflict.
+In the event of war, the PLA would not need to deploy the Dongfeng Express; its vast arsenal of anti-ship missiles alone would provide an overwhelming advantage.

 The Supporting Dilemma of the Japan Air Self-Defense Force.